Frequently Asked Questions

 What is "Deluxe?"

-At Gregory’s it’s very easy and INEXPENSIVE to make your gift of Florida citrus even more special!
-We will add our Deluxe Collection: one 5 oz. jar of Orange Marmalade, one 5 oz. jar of Honeybell Marmalade, and one 8 oz. box of Florida’s famous creamy Coconut Patties to most of our standard 1, 2,3, or 4 trays of citrus for an additional charge of only $9.99.
+At Gregory's it's very easy and INEXPENSIVE to make your gift of Florida citrus even more special!
+We will add our Deluxe Collection: two 5 oz. jar of Orange Marmalade, and one 8 oz. box of Florida's famous creamy Coconut Patties to most of our standard 1, 2,3, or 4 trays of citrus for an additional charge of only $9.99.

 We also have a Baby Deluxe Collection: one 3 oz. jar of Orange Marmalade, one 3 oz. jar of Honeybell Marmalade, and four individually wrapped Coconut Patties to most of our Sugar Baby boxes for an additional charge of only $5.